highchair/highchairdesign-com/_notes/2024-10-24-tina-seelig-constraints.md

 + Deciding to make a decision and choose between more than one option
 + Knowing when you are at a decision point is important to be aware of

-***

-Author of “inGenius,” “Creativity Rules,” and recently “What I wish I knew when I was 20.”

-Originally posted November 17, 2022 on the [Design Better Podcast](https://designbetterpodcast.com/p/tina-seelig-constraints-drive-creativity)